Bed Bugs: The Uninvited Guests This Holiday Season

 Think you may have bed bugs?

 No one wants their homes crawling with bugs at any time, let alone before Christmas.
-Fortunately, PESTUK can help.
+Fortunately, PEST UK can help.
 To treat bed bugs, we use a residual insecticide that is sprayed onto walls, ceilings, the bed frame, mattress, furniture and surrounding areas in the infected room.
 All our insecticides are biodegradable, almost odourless, non-tainting and do not corrode or stain.
 The process is guaranteed after two sprays, providing all the prior preparation is done beforehand.
-Because PESTUK have local offices, we can get out to your as soon as the preparation is done, eliminating your bed bug problem in time for Christmas.
+Because PEST UK have local offices, we can get out to you as soon as the preparation is done, eliminating your bed bug problem in time for Christmas.

-Find out about more about bed bug preparation and treatment here.
+Find out more about bed bug preparation and treatment here.